AhmedMoustafaa/chrome-extension/README.md

 ## Bugs or Issues

-If you encounter any bugs, please feel free to contact me.
+If you encounter any bugs, Don't contact me.

 ---

 ### The Unlicense
 This is free and unencumbered software released into the public domain.
 Anyone is free to copy, modify, distribute, or perform the work, even for commercial purposes, without asking permission.

+However, I am not responsible for any illegal use of this extension.
+The user assumes full responsibility for any actions taken with it.

-For more details, please refer to [The Unlicense](http://unlicense.org/).
+For more details, please refer to The Unlicense.